-Why Pay off Loans Early?
+Why Pay Off Loans Early?

-Save by Paying off Loans
+Save Money by Paying Off Loans

 Over your lifetime, you'll keep more of what you earn if you pay off loans quickly.

 So, what's the tradeoff?
 When you pay down debt, you can’t use your extra money for other things.
 That might mean you enjoy fewer luxuries in your monthly budget, or you make do with a smaller cash cushion (making it harder to pay unexpected expenses).
 What's more, you pay an opportunity cost: You'll have to come up with additional funds to put toward other goals (retirement or a down payment on a house, for example).

 In rare cases, you don’t save by repaying early because the costs are already baked into your loan.
 For example, you benefit less from prepaying "precomputed" loans—but you still eliminate the monthly payment.